 The unpredictability of contact dermatitis in such a risky setting made me realize I needed a career change.
 So I left the industry and decided to pursue a career as a portrait artist and writer.

 But as I'm sure you know, building any business and becoming independent will take time.
 But for now, there are plenty of resources for those of you in similar situations who have some free time to learn a new trade.
-I'm currently taking French and having a great time doing it, in between working on portraits!
+I'm currently taking French and having a great time doing it, in between writing and working on portraits!

 - Learn a new language with interactive prompts and mini tests that drill the words into your brain for FREE at Duolingo.
 Although Duolingo won't make you fluent, it gives you the basics and a good foundation to move on to harder learning programs and continuing on to free programs like Memrise or buying a full course like Rosetta Stone.